phetsims/phet-info/policies/availability.md

 ### Known time off (1/2 day to full day)

 1. For single day time off, best to also include in status reports
 2. Single or half day time off should be noted in the availability calendar
 3. An email does not necessarily need to be sent to the group, but any collaborators/meeting attendees would be good to notify if your presence is expected

 ### Unexpected time off (sick day for instance)

 1. Sick days, since they usually happen unexpectedly, best to email the group if your presence is expected for something (like Thursday meetings).
 A slack message/status change is also reasonable communication
 2. Sick days should also always be marked on the availability calendar, even retroactively

 ### Small unavailability (2'ish hours, long lunch, kid duties, errand, etc)

 1. Best communicated by changing slack status
 2. Do NOT need to be marked on availability calendar
 3. Again if expected to be in a meeting or such, good to inform relevant participants

 ### Slack status hints/recommendations

 We are going to try to use slack status more to communicate availability, since most of us are on Slack these days.

-- "/away" toggles the green dot associated with username to turn off
+- `/away` toggles the green dot associated with username to turn off
-- "/active" toggles the green dot associated with your username to turn on
+- `/active` toggles the green dot associated with your username to turn on
-- "/status [:your_new_status_emoji:] [your new status message]" allows you to set a custom status message
+- `/status [:your_new_status_emoji:] [your new status message]` allows you to set a custom status message
+- In the desktop apps, you’ll appear active whenever Slack is open and you're interacting with your computer.
+After 30 minutes of inactivity, Slack will automatically change your status to away
+- The "Workspace Directory" allows you to see everyone's status in a single view